 Common as it is, this symptom is also deadly.
 DEHYDRATION occurs when a patient loses more fluids than they take in.
 The human body is made of 2/3 water, and if you lose even 1 to only 2 percent of its water content, this may post adverse effects that form in dehydration.
 Dehydration may cause sleepiness and thirst in mild cases, but may also post mild to severe headache, muscle cramps, bad breath.
-Vital signs may post low or high blood pressure, rapid pulses and at times heavy and rapid breathing and cold clammy skin.
-Some patients may also show confusions and dizziness, including lightheadedness.
+Vital signs may post low or high blood pressure, rapid pulses, and at times heavy and rapid breathing and cold clammy skin.
+Some patients may also show confusion and dizziness, including lightheadedness.

 Nurses should remember that SEVERE DEHYDRATION is much more critical in children, rapid treatment is mandatory.
 Children’s body is made of more water than adults, and severe dehydration without treatment can post complications and may lead to death.
 If patients especially children lose water more than they take in, in the form of diarrhea, vomiting, and loss of appetite, they develop an immediate sign of dehydration and should be treated with intravenous fluid therapy as soon as possible.
 IV line must be MAINTAINED and replaced immediately when needed especially in children.